Soc 001 - Introduction to Sociology » Summer 2021 » Quiz 1

 C. the group of people whose behavior he or she wishes to change

-D. the larger group of people about whom he or she wishes to generalize
+D. the group of people from whom he or she will gather data

 Question #14